barretthigman/open-council-data/rv-dump-points.md

 ## RV accessible waste disposal locations

-Locations of RV accessible waste disposal locations for both public and paid use.
+Locations of RV accessible waste disposal locations for both public and non-public use.

 #### General recommendations